livegnik/2way-poc-design/03-data/04-indexing-strategy.md

-# Indexing strategy
+# 04. Indexing strategy

 ## 1. Purpose and scope

 This document defines the indexing strategy for the 2WAY backend SQLite database.
 It specifies which indexes Storage Manager must provide to support protocol and manager guarantees, and which query patterns those indexes exist to accelerate.
 It does not define SQL schemas, query plans, or application-specific optimizations.
+Terminology is defined in [00-scope/03-definitions-and-terminology.md](../00-scope/03-definitions-and-terminology.md).

 This specification consumes and is constrained by the protocol contracts defined in: